Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Deep Jump Learning

-To begin with, we cut the entire action space $\mathcal{A}$ into $m$ initial intervals: $[0,1/m)$,$[1/m,2/m)$, $\dots$, $[(m-1)/m,1]$.
-The number $m$ shall be sufficiently large such that the Q-function can be well-approximated by a piecewise function on these intervals.
-In practice, we recommend to set the initial number of intervals $m$ to be proportional to the sample size $n$.
-Note the set of these initial intervals is {\textit{not}} the final partition $\widehat{\mathcal{D}}$ that we recommend, but only serve as the initial candidate intervals.
-We next adaptively combine some of these initial intervals to form the final partition $\widehat{\mathcal{D}}$.
-As shown in our numerical studies, the size of the final partition $|\widehat{\mathcal{D}}|$ is usually much less than $m$.
+To this end, we develop a data-adaptive method to compute $\widehat{\mathcal{D}}$.
+We first divide the treatment space $\mathcal{A}$ into $m$ disjoint intervals: $ [0,1/m),[1/m,2/m)$, $\dots$, $[(m-1)/m,1] $.
+We require the integer $m$ to diverge with the sample size $n$, such that the conditional mean function $Q$ can be well-approximated by a piecewise function on these intervals.
+Note that these $m$ initial intervals is not equal to $\widehat{\mathcal{D}}$, but only serve as the initial candidate intervals.
+Yet, $\widehat{\mathcal{D}}$ will be constructed by adaptively combining some of these intervals.
+We find in our numerical studies that the size of the final partition $|\widehat{\mathcal{D}}|$ is usually much less than $m$ (see Table \ref{table:add1} in Appendix \ref{add:exp_res} for more details).
+In practice, we recommend to set the initial number of intervals $m$ to be proportional to the sample size $n$, i.e., $m=n/c$ for some constant $c>0$.
+The performance of the resulting value estimator is not overly sensitive to the choice of $c$.